PRIYADARSHAN-MAHENDRAN/Spotify_Insights-A_Personal_Analytics_Dashboard/README.md

 </p>

-A Python-based project that connects to the [**Spotify Web API**](https://developer.spotify.com/), stores your recently played tracks in a MySQL database, and generates insightful listening analytics such as:
+Spotify Insights is a Python-based tool that fetches your recently played Spotify tracks, stores them in a local MySQL database, and generates personalized "Wrapped-style" analytics.
+Discover your top songs, favorite artists, and even your "musical age" based on your listening habits.

 *   Your **musical age**